Committees and Subcommittees of the Advisory Council

 As trainees perform a large proportion of service delivery within the public health system, especially afterhours when agitated incompetent patients must be managed, this continues to be a significant source of confusion and distress for doctors in training.
 The DiT Committee continues to advocate and communicate with the Department of Legal and Legislative Policy to ensure appropriate legislative frameworks exist.

-National Framework for Prevocational Framework
+National Framework for Prevocational Medical Training

 The DiT Committee has been actively involved in the consultation toward the upcoming changes to medical internships.
 This will be the biggest change to internship training since 2014, so it is important that junior doctors have had a channel to provide feedback on the proposed changes.
-Throughout 2022, the DiT Committee will work with the SA MET Unit to release further details about the transition period and implementation of these changes and will also ensure that any issues identified during this process are rapidly escalated to ensure a smooth transition.
+Throughout 2023, the DiT Committee will continue working with the SA MET Unit to release further details about the transition period and implementation of these changes and will also ensure that any issues identified during this process are rapidly escalated to ensure a smooth transition.

 Revised CPD Registration Standards